Guide to GDPR Compliance and Implementation

 Users have been demanding that this handling of their personal information is regulated in-line with the modern technology and to fulfill this demand, the regulatory authorities have been coming up with newer ways to protect the interests of the EU citizens.

 One of the most significant and massive of these efforts is the introduction of the GDPR set of laws.
-It will cover all the major point of data exchange ensuring that the interests of EU citizens are safeguarded.
+It covers all the major points of data exchange ensuring that the interests of EU citizens are safeguarded.
 And the individuals feel more confident and safe while doing online business with the organization in all member states.

 The archaic regulation currently being enforced in the EU hardly cover any of the modern channels of data exchange, and this lack of robustness exposes users to dangerous vulnerability.

-The EU adopted the regulation in April 2016, and it will officially be enforced from May 25, 2018.
-There is no “grace period,” so it is recommended that organizations that may be impacted by the GDPR are prepared for it beforehand.
+The EU adopted the regulation in April 2016, and it was officially enforced from May 25, 2018.
+There was no “grace period,” so it was recommended that those organizations that could be impacted by the GDPR stay prepared for it beforehand.